Winter 2026 NANAIMO | Spring 2026 VICTORIA

 01 / Ceremonial Container

 We welcome you into a warm, intentional space to step into the dreamscape of your creativity.
+We will create a collective altar together, draw inspiration from a myth, and spend time indoors and outside.
 You and your writing process will be honored and respected in our magical retreat bubble.

 02 / Teaching & Guided Practices